Eisa01/mpv-scripts/documents/SmartCopyPaste Full Changelog.md

 	- Fixed rare bug that caused SmartCopyPaste script to stop working
 	- Added Add to Playlist by **[ctrl]**+**[V]**
 	- Added OSD within mpv for all SmartCopyPaste actions
 	- Some other fixes and optimizations
+- 1.4 - **(Pro)**
+	- Fixed issue that could cause script to stop working
+	- Other important fixes and optimizations
+- Latest Changes **(1.5-Pro)**
+	- Fixed automatic resume of copied time issue
+	- Some other fixes and optimizations